recursion-ninja/masters-thesis/doc/REVISIONS.md

 ##  Dietrich

-1. The bibliography needs some editing, so please make some effort to fix this.
+1.  > The bibliography needs some editing, so please make some effort to fix this.
 There are way too many occurrences to list here, but I'll mention a few examples/types of what is off

-    a) There are duplicate/incomplete entries
+    a)  > There are duplicate/incomplete entries
         Note: I located and removed duplicate entries.
 I also retreived more BibTex information to remedy incomplete entries.
-        Edit: ``
+        Edit: `3aeb27c31b64f55a64e2b9f9256e032a10d54904`

-    b) Conference and workshop papers should be properly cited
+    b)  > Conference and workshop papers should be properly cited
         Note: Added "in Proceedings of" prefix to confrence and workshop citations.
-        Edit: ``
+        Edit: `3aeb27c31b64f55a64e2b9f9256e032a10d54904`

-    c) Capitalization should be honored and set properly: pki->PKI, iot->IoT and similar.
+    c)  > Capitalization should be honored and set properly: pki->PKI, iot->IoT and similar.
         Note: Corrected formating issue which broke capitalization
+        Edit: `3aeb27c31b64f55a64e2b9f9256e032a10d54904`

+2.  > New/introduced concepts should be cited/referenced at the beginning of the paragraph.
+For example, you introduce the idea of a 'Security Game' on page 19.
+Where does this terminology come from?
+There should be a citation right then and there.
+You then even spend an entire paragraph/section on Security Games without any such citations.
     Edit: ``